About BELMAS

 We have been working steadily over the last few years in changing our structures, and website, to ensure that we are fit for our charitable purposes: to support both our Journals and our 13 RIGs in providing research and events that matter across our field so whether you are an Early Career Researcher (ECR), or have many years of research or practitioner experience to bring to our events and research work, we welcome you joining us and playing whatever role you’re able to – so please do get in touch with your thoughts.

-To a casual observer, it may not look like much has changed but we are a more robust organisation on its way to being a Charitable Incorporated Organisation (a CIO).
+To a casual observer, it may not look like much has changed but we are a more robust organisation and now a Charitable Incorporated Organisation (a CIO).
 This new CIO structure streamlines what we do moving forward (removing the two forms of governance we had previously, and replacing it with one) ensuring appropriate ever-changing governance of what BELMAS does next by enabling regular elections and changing personnel to be involved, with the continuity of our employed staff team, and by utilising the advisory experience and policy-memory of our newly created Distinguished Service Award (DSA) Advisory Board.

 We believe that we need to nurture and support the next generation of BELMAS leaders, and we cannot do that with barriers to engagement.
 We wish to encourage participation through events and activities such as our newly established Early Career Researcher (ECR) Month, held every October and our Emerging Researchers RIG, which may be just the place for you, if you are doing a Masters, a doctorate, or in your first five years post doc.
 Equally, this support extends to our experienced researcher community too with our range of Awards, Bursaries and Grants.